How Long Does It Take to Show Up in AI Answers? A Realistic Timeline for Independent Practices

 Months 1 to 3: First Citations on Niche Queries

-The first signs of movement usually appear on long-tail or niche queries before they appear on the obvious category queries.
-A solo immigration lawyer in Mississauga might start showing up in answers to “what should I look for in an independent immigration lawyer in the GTA” before they show up for the broader “best immigration lawyer in Mississauga.”
+The first signs of movement usually appear on long-tail or niche queries before they show up on the obvious category queries.
+A solo immigration lawyer in Mississauga might start appearing in answers to “what should I look for in an independent immigration lawyer in the GTA” before they show up for “best immigration lawyer in Mississauga.”

-This pattern is consistent across every industry we audit.
+This pattern holds across every industry we audit.
 AI responds first to specificity, because specific queries have less competition and the model is more willing to surface a less-known entity.
-Owners who frame this as a win — “I appeared in two answers I wouldn’t have appeared in three months ago” — stay engaged.
+Owners who treat “I appeared in two answers I wasn’t in three months ago” as real progress stay engaged.
 Owners who only check the head queries get frustrated.

-This is also when newly-claimed directory listings begin to register in live-search platforms like Perplexity.
-Schema markup deployed in month one is now indexed and feeding entity confidence.
+This is also when newly-claimed directory listings start to register in live-search platforms like Perplexity.
+Schema markup deployed in month one is now indexed, which helps AI systems recognize the business as a real, distinct entity.

 Months 3 to 6: Consistent Presence on Category Queries

-By the three-to-six-month mark, the off-site signals laid down in months one and two are mature enough that they show up in AI training data refreshes and live-search answers consistently.
-The Presence score (one of the three Ps in our framework) is the dimension that moves first and most measurably here.
+By the three-to-six-month mark, the off-site signals from months one and two are mature enough to show up in AI training data refreshes and live-search answers with regularity.
+The Presence score (one of the three Ps in our framework) is the dimension that moves first and most measurably.

-For a typical owner-operated practice in Canada, this is when the question shifts from “do I appear at all” to “where do I appear and what’s said about me.”
-Citations stop being occasional and become the default for at least one or two well-aligned query patterns.
+For a typical owner-operated practice in Canada, the question shifts from “do I appear at all” to “where do I appear and what’s said about me.”
+Citations stop being occasional and become the default for at least one or two query patterns that match what the practice does.

 Months 6 to 12: Prominence and Perception

 Presence is the foundation.
-Prominence (how high in the answer your name appears) and Perception (what the AI says about you when it mentions you) are second-order outcomes that depend on a longer record of consistent third-party signals.
+Prominence (how high in the answer your name appears) and Perception (what the AI says about you when it mentions you) are second-order outcomes.
+Both depend on a longer record of consistent third-party signals.

-This is where review coaching, earned media, and consistent off-site contribution start showing up in the actual language AI uses to describe the practice.
-We routinely see clients in this phase get described in AI answers using language that almost exactly mirrors their consistent positioning across reviews and directory listings — which is the entire point of the strategy.
+This is where review coaching, earned media, and off-site contribution start shaping the actual language AI uses to describe the practice.
+We routinely see clients in this phase described in AI answers using language that almost exactly mirrors their positioning across reviews and directory listings.
+That’s the point of the strategy.

 Most practices we audit see the largest score gains between months four and nine, with continued compounding through month twelve.

 Existing footprint.
-A practice with twenty years of reviews, an old but populated directory presence, and some prior media coverage is not starting at zero.
-The audit often surfaces wins that just need to be claimed and consolidated, and those wins can show up in weeks rather than months.
+A practice with twenty years of reviews, a populated directory presence, and some prior media coverage is not starting at zero.
+The audit often surfaces wins that just need to be claimed and consolidated; those can show up in weeks rather than months.
 A brand-new practice starts further back and moves slower in months one to three before catching the same compound curve.

 Category competition.
 A solo veterinarian in Kingston is competing for AI citations against perhaps three or four other independent vets in the area.
 A general dentist in central Toronto is competing against hundreds.
 Lower-density categories see faster movement because there is less for AI to weigh against you.

 Cadence.
 AI signals reward consistency.
-A practice that publishes one piece of off-site content every month for twelve months will move further than a practice that publishes twelve pieces in week one and nothing for the rest of the year.
+A practice that publishes one piece of off-site content every month for twelve months will move further than a practice that publishes twelve pieces in week one and goes quiet for the rest of the year.
 The compounding curve depends on a steady drip.

 What an Honest Promise Looks Like